hjacobs/connexion-example/README.rst

 Running Locally
 ===============

-You can run the Python application directly on your local operation system:
+You can run the Python application directly on your local operating system:

 .. code-block:: bash